wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/wazuh-from-sources/wazuh-agent/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Learn more about how to install the Wazuh agent from sources.
-Wazuh can be installed on all major operating systems, including Linux, Windows, Mac, among others.
+Wazuh can be installed on all major operating systems, including Linux, Windows, macOS, among others.

 .. _wazuh_agent_source_installation: